yasuoza/XYDoughnutChart/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+Document is available at [CocoaDocs](http://cocoadocs.org/docsets/XYDoughnutChart/1.1.0/).

+Tests are also helpful documentation for you, see Tests in Example directory and run it from Xcode.

 ## Requirements

+- iOS >= 7.1

 ## Installation